 PayPal may communicate with you about your PayPal account and the PayPal Services electronically.
 You will be considered to have received a communication from us, if it's delivered electronically, 24 hours after the time we post it to our website or email it to you.
 You will be considered to have received a communication from us, if it's delivered by mail, 3 Business Days after we send it.

-Unless you're communicating with us about a matter where we've specified another notice address (for example, our Liability for Unauthorised Transactions and Other Errors. process), written notices to PayPal must be sent by postal mail to: PayPal Payments Private Limited, India, Legal Department, PayPal Payment Private Limited Plot C, IL&FS Financial Centre, 2B, 22, G Block BKC, Bandra East, Mumbai, Maharashtra 400051
+Unless you're communicating with us about a matter where we've specified another notice address (for example, our Liability for Unauthorised Transactions and Other Errors. process), written notices to PayPal must be sent by postal mail to: PayPal Payments Private Limited, India, Legal Department, PayPal Payment Private Limited Plot C, IL&FS Financial Centre, 3rd Floor, 22, G Block BKC, Bandra East, Mumbai, Maharashtra 400051

 PayPal suspension and termination rights